galvin96/vihu96/index.md

 2. 2016 - 2017: __Fresher Software Engineer__ at VNG Company  /  Ho Chi Minh City

-   > Contributed the landing page for promotion the 123cam, SmartPager project.
+   > Member of a high productive team to develop the landing page for promotion SmartPager project.
+   >
+   > Development of the visualization module (JavaScript, HTML, SCSS) of Camera monitoring system.

 3. 2017 - 2022: __P Ltd.__ in Ho Chi Minh city

    > Core team member at the Single Sign On project that allows a user to log in with a single ID and password to any of several related, yet independent, software systems; and many internal systems (I can't share)
    >
    > Good understanding of caching, web security knownledge (https, cors, csp, owasp), testing, CI/CD, search engine, message broker, containerization, web socket, web server - nginx.

+4. 2022 - now: __Junior Software Engineer__ at CoincuLabs / Ho Chi Minh City

 And I work as a freelancer from 2016.
 So, feel free to take a look at my projects bellow: